-The Billion Dollar Green Challenge (The Challenge) encourages colleges, universities, and other nonprofit institutions to invest a combined total of one billion dollars in self‐managed green revolving funds that finance energy efficiency improvements.
+The Billion Dollar Green Challenge (The Challenge) encourages universities, cities, schools, healthcare institutions, airports, and other organizations to invest a combined total of one billion dollars in self‐managed green revolving funds (GRFs) that finance energy efficiency improvements.
+The Challenge was launched in October of 2011.

 Institutions can benefit from establishing green revolving funds and joining The Challenge in many ways: